TritonDataCenter/rfd/rfd/0013/README.md

 need to have multiple logins.
 The other drawback with this model is that auditing is easily lost as 'account' has a login of its own.

-When an organization have multiple projects, and different access levels for resources within the projects, there is no good way to model the relationships using the current RBAC roles.
+When an organization has multiple projects, and different access levels for resources within the projects, there is no good way to model the relationships using the current RBAC roles.
 If there are three projects (A, B and C) and two different access levels (RW, RO), we need to have six unique roles to cover the permutations even when the access policies are identical for those different projects.

 ## Proposed Scope for RBAC v2